UIUC-iSchool-DataViz/spring2019online/week05/index.md

  * <a href="affline_transformation.py" download>Affline Transformations on Images - save to notebook folder (or modify your path)</a>
  * <a href="palette_colors.py" download>Palette Colors - save to notebook folder (or modify your path)</a>

+# Extra links
+ * <a href="https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/">Why Jet is a bad color map (and what to consider when choosing a colormap)</a>
+ * <a href="https://blog.wolfram.com/2013/08/13/a-visit-to-disneys-magic-kingdom/">Mapping Disney Movie Frames to Color over time</a>